decentraland/old-documentation/_posts/development-guide/2018-02-15-entities-components.md

 - For **rotation** the parent's rotation is _0, 0, 0_
 - For **scale**, the parent is considered to have a size of _1_.
 Any resizing of the parent affects scale and position in proportion.

-Invisible entities can be used as wrappers, these can handle multiple entities as a group.
+Entities with no shape component are invisible in the scene, and these can be used as wrappers to handle and position multiple entities as a group.

-[DIAGRAM : invisible ENTITIY W children]

 ## Add a component to an entity